 - Identifying mistakes in the actions of the police, such as Charter breaches;

-Most of the information above relates to simple assaulting a peace officer cases, which can still be complex and fact specific.
-The circumstances of your case will likely further complicate the matter.
+Most of the information above relates to simple assaulting a peace officer cases, which can still be complex and fact-specific.

-To learn more about how we can help, please contact our team of Assaulting a Peace Officer Lawyers.
-We will conduct a thorough review of your situation and tailor a precise strategy that targets your successful defence.
+To learn more about how we can help, please contact our team of assault lawyers to conduct a thorough review of your situation so that we can tailor a strategy that targets your successful defence.

 - What is assault?